Apply for a Criminal Record Check and Processing Policies

 Tip: the organization should follow the 'Checklist for Organization' found on page two of the form to ensure their part of the process is completed correctly.

-The single consent form offers six schedule types.
+The single consent form offers five schedule types.
 Review the following list of schedule types to choose which one applies to you.

 If the individual is an employee working with children and / or vulnerable adults and does not meet any description of schedule types B, C, D, or E.